AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

   > **Wall time:** For the co-assembly of three samples was 52 min 28 sec with 60 cores.
 For large co-assemblies a large mem node will need to be used (will need to be tested at some point)

-  > **Note to self:**  currently using a sub set sample list that will need to be removed after testing.
-The `sample=SAMPLES_SUBSET` will need to be changed to `SAMPLES`.
-The subset lines will need to be removed from the `config/config.yaml` file and the top of the `Snakemake`.

 - **`index_coassembly`** use Bowtie2 to make an index that can be used to map the reads to the co-assembly.
   > **Wall time:** Wall time with 8 threads was 1m 5s.